eszterrp/spatial_data_term_project/README.md

 # Analysis of Spatial Data and Images Term Project
 ## Land Cover Classification with CNN architectures

-Claudia Ochoa, Eszter Pazmandi, Alejandra Vlcaria
+Claudia Ochoa, Eszter Pazmandi, Sandra Vicaria

 This repository contains our material for the Term Project for the course of Analysis of Spatial Data and Images